Codepath-41-web103/Lab-5-On-The-Fly/server/ServerDoc.md

    - **GET** `/search/:email`

+2. This API endpoint get all the users in the database.

+   - **GET** `/`

-2. This API endpoint gets user information based on their ID.
+3. This API endpoint gets user information based on their ID.

    - **GET** `/:id`

-3. This API endpoint creates the user in our database.
+4. This API endpoint creates the user in our database.
 Make sure you include these parameters, also Keep in mind that the `id` should be the `localID` provided by Firebase Auth.

    - **POST** `/`